Human Rights and Social Standards

 Alongside legal requirements, our codes and standards provide a basis for decision-making and engagement within our sphere of influence worldwide.
 In this context, we adhere to international labor standards as a minimum, and local statutes where these are more exacting.
 Our codes and standards also reflect our commitment to the Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the Conventions of the International Labour Organization and the UN Global Compact, as well as the expectations set out in the UN Guiding Principles on Business and Human Rights.
 Our codes and standards cover a wide range of topics including working hours, occupational health and safety, data protection, non-discrimination, fair working conditions, freedom of association and collective bargaining, and zero tolerance of child and forced labor.
 We have formulated the codes and standards according to the expectations relevant to our specific business.
 We revise the documents on a regular basis to conduct our business in a way that reflects our commitment to support and respect internationally proclaimed human rights.
 Internally, we promote awareness of our obligation to respect human rights by integrating relevant content into eLearning courses and training sessions attended by our employees.
 We are in constant dialogue with external stakeholders on human rights issues and actively participate in industry initiatives.

 The UN Guiding Principles were adopted in 2011 and, through their “Protect, Respect, Remedy” framework, contribute to clarity regarding the different roles that states and companies play in relation to human rights.
+Within their own sovereign territory, states are responsible for protecting against human rights violations and ensuring access to the full range of human rights.
 Companies are expected to respect human rights, comply with national legislation, and establish reporting channels and provide access to remedy in the event of human rights violations.
 These guiding principles include key elements such as principles and policies, risk analysis, effective measures, and reporting and complaints mechanisms, which we have incorporated into our approach to respecting human rights.
 In addition, the OECD Due Diligence Guidance for Responsible Business Conduct acts as a benchmark for our approach, which we continuously review and develop as necessary.

 At Henkel, we engage with our suppliers to drive sustainable practice and promote respect for human rights along the value chain.
 For example, we work with partners from across the chemical industry through our membership of Together for Sustainability (TfS), the chemical industry initiative for sustainable supply chains.
-Henkel joined forces with five other companies in the chemical industry to found this initiative in 2011, with the aim of harmonizing supply chain management processes with regard to environmental and social topics – and generating synergies across the chemical industry.
-At the heart of the audits and online assessments of the TfS initiative is the core idea: “An audit for one is an audit for all!”.
-Suppliers only have to go through one assessment or one audit, and the results are made available for all TfS members through a shared online platform.
+Henkel joined forces with five other companies in the chemical industry to found this initiative in 2011, with the aim of harmonizing supply chain management processes with regard to sustainability and optimizing dialog among worldwide business partners, as well as using resources more efficiently.
+In 2023, the initiative already consisted of 50 members.

 You can find more information about Together for Sustainability in our Sustainability Report.

-We conduct annual and ad hoc risk analyses to identify potential human rights and environmental risks in our own business area and in the supply chain.
-The risk analysis, which is subject to continuous improvements, serves as the basis for defining and prioritizing preventive measures.
-Where relevant human rights risks are identified, they are prioritized based on the severity of the potential violation and the likelihood of occurrence.
-To distinguish between an individual case of non-compliance due to a specific incident and a human rights risk that is relevant to the business, we also focus on identifying risk factors that could exacerbate the situation.
+We conduct annual and ad hoc risk analyses to identify potential human rights and environmental risks in our own business operations and in the supply chain.
+The risk analysis, which is subject to continuous improvements, serves as the basis for defining and prioritizing preventive measures Where relevant human rights risks are identified, they are prioritized based on the severity of the potential violation and the likelihood of occurrence.
+To distinguish between an individual violation due to a specific incident and a human rights risk that is relevant to the business, we also focus on identifying risk factors that could exacerbate the situation.
 This could be, for example, a structural lack of protection by the government in question or conditions that could potentially encourage repeated or systemic violations.

-As part of our regular risk analysis, which we conduct for our own business, our supply chain, and our services and products, we identify issues and risks that we consider to be a priority based on their potential severity and our ability to influence them.
-This includes defining the risk potential in our procurement markets and evaluating value chains on a cross-industry basis.
+As part of our regular risk analysis, which we conduct for our own business, our supply chain, and our services and products, we identify issues and risks that we consider to be a priority due to their potential extent and our ability to influence them.
+We use an early warning system for sustainability risks in our global supply chains.
+This includes defining the risk potential in our procurement markets and evaluating value chains across sectors.
 In doing so, we focus on countries that international institutions have classified as risk countries.
-Based on this, we define the riskiest markets by combining this analysis of risk countries with issues of particular relevance to our supply chains at that time, and take appropriate measures.
+Based on this, we define the riskiest markets by combining this analysis of risk countries with issues of particular relevance to our supply chains at that time, and initiate appropriate measures.

 The findings of our risk analysis determine the appropriate preventive measures and the monitoring of the respect of human rights at our sites.
 Preventive measures include documentation and process guidelines such as our codes, standards and guidelines with accompanying training.
 This is complemented by our Group-wide audit and assessment program, which we use to independently and objectively assess and improve corporate governance and controls.
 This includes the audits that are part of our supplier management system.

-Based on our risk analysis, we have identified two relevant human rights risks in our supply chain at present: raw materials based on palm oil and palm kernel oil, and raw materials from regions associated with military conflicts.
-We are closely monitoring these two areas with regard to their potential impact on human rights.
+Based on our risk analysis, we have essentially identified the following areas with potential exposure for systemic human rights risks in our upstream supply chain at present: raw materials based on palm oil and palm kernel oil, raw materials associated with the sourcing of so-called “conflict minerals” and mica..
+We are closely monitoring these areas with regard to their potential impact on human rights.

 Henkel purchases ingredients derived from palm oil and palm kernel oil for use in many of our products – the majority is surfactants based on palm kernel oil, which are active washing substances in our detergent and cosmetic products.
 The palm oil industry has been linked to negative impacts on the environment, as well as on people living and working in communities affected by its activities.
 One human rights risk related to the palm oil industry is the risk of discovering violations of people’s rights to own property within our supply chain.
 This risk emerges from the practice of converting land inhabited by indigenous peoples or customary law communities into palm oil plantations without adhering to the principle of Free Prior Informed Consent (FPIC).
 Other human rights risks related to palm-based materials include forced labor and child labor on plantations, as well as gender discrimination, unfair working conditions, and dangerous working practices.
 In order to reduce risks in the palm oil industry, we have made a commitment to procure our palm-oil-based raw materials in line with the principles and criteria of the Roundtable on Sustainable Palm Oil (RSPO).
 We also work closely with stakeholders along the value chain, from our suppliers to the RSPO, NGOs and smallholder farmers, to promote sustainable practices and respect for human rights.
+In 2019, Henkel joined the cross-industry initiative Action for Sustainable Derivatives (ASD) as a founding member.
+The primary objective of the initiative is to generate more transparency in the complex value chain for palm derivatives.
+Activities include assessing identified risks, promotion of sustainable production and procurement of palm (kernel) oil derivatives and sharing best practices.
 You can find more information about Henkel’s approach to promoting sustainable practices and respect for human rights in the palm oil industry on our website here.

-Henkel employees, as well as workers at our suppliers or other stakeholders, are encouraged to report breaches of our codes and standards directly to the responsible contact person within our company.
-Our compliance hotline is operated by an independent external provider and is available globally.
-In addition, an email can be sent anonymously to the Henkel Compliance Office using a contact form.
-We have established clear due diligence and compliance processes to identify and assess the potential social and human rights impacts of our business activities (based on the risk analysis).
+Henkel employees and stakeholders (e.g. customers, suppliers, service providers), as well as anyone else affected by Henkel’s business activities, can report potential misconduct via the whistleblowing system.
+We have established clear due diligence and compliance processes to identify and assess the potential adverse impacts of our business activities (based on the risk analysis).
 We also ensure that access to remedy is established and accessible, where necessary.

 We publish information about our due diligence and supplier management processes in our independently audited Sustainability Report every year, which you can access here.